ngx-builders/netlify-builder/README.md

 ## Setup

-1. Move to command-builder and run the below command
+1. Move to src and run the below command

 ```sh
 yarn install